 Shortly before Thanksgiving 2007, Timothy Bray and co-author Nathan Berg of the University of Texas at Dallas issued a report that hasn't aged a day since its initial publication: Access to Grocery Stores and Food Security in Dallas, which began the ongoing conversation concerning the so-called "food desert" that exists in the southern Dallas.
 Four years later, Bray -- now director of UTD's Institute for Urban Policy Research -- helped oversee data collection for another sobering paper: Beyond ABC 2011: Assessing Children's Health in Dallas County, which runs 92 pages and is perhaps best summed up by this paragraph:

-The study was released earlier this month during a symposium at Children's Medical Center, which reports seeing 135,000 visits from kids each year -- all to the Emergency Department, most for non-emergencies.
+In Dallas County, 29.4 percent of our children live in poverty, defined in 2011 as an income of less than $22,350 for a family of two adults and two children.
+That means that about 192,502 children live below the poverty line -- enough to fill Cowboys Stadium more than twice over.
+Tens of thousands more Dallas County children live just above poverty level, in families that can be best classified as "the working poor."The study was released earlier this month during a symposium at Children's Medical Center, which reports seeing 135,000 visits from kids each year -- all to the Emergency Department, most for non-emergencies.
 That, says Children's, is "the reality of serving as the safety-net pediatric hospital for Dallas County without receiving any county tax dollars."
 Says the study: There's been a 39-percent increase in child-abuse and neglect cases in Dallas County since 2000 (officials confirmed 5,591 last year alone); kids are growing "more overweight and more malnourished"; and "Dallas County's poor children attend public schools that too often are in disrepair, overcrowded and chronically underfunded."

 The report came and went a few weeks ago with little fanfare; hence, perhaps, the reason UTD sends this reminder of its existence on this Monday after Thanksgiving.
 Says Bray: "One of three children lives in poverty in Dallas County.
 One in three children has lived in poverty in Dallas County for a number of years.
 And the biggest question that we now have to face is: What are we going to do about it?"